slunicko-ondra/foxtrot/game_design.md

 # StopThePropaganda

 You are a member of a technically proficient group of people fighting the disinformation scene.
-You gathered information from your secret source about disinformation web magazine ‘Hladné Správy’.
+You gathered information from your secret source about the disinformation web magazine ‘Hladné Správy.’
 From the information, you found out that this magazine has obtained documents containing a load of false information and one unnamed country's government provided these documents.
-On top of that, this country reportedly paid the magazine to release the information all over the internet as true articles and that is why we need to stop them and hand the documents to authorities.
-We found out the exact location of the magazine's offices and your task is to go there and get access to those incriminating documents in their network.
+On top of that, this country reportedly paid the magazine to release the information all over the internet as true articles, and that is why we need to stop them and hand the documents to the authorities.
+We found out the exact location of the magazine's offices, and your task is to go there and get access to those incriminating documents in their network.
 Go there when the offices are empty and try not to get exposed.
 The best way would be to get to the chief editor's computer, but he takes it home with him.
 However, his secretary probably doesn't.
-Start there and good luck.
+Start there, and good luck.

 ## Level 1: Get access